 - Alcohol, tobacco, and controlled substances testing.
 For specific information, see the Graduate Student Handbook.

 Consumer Information and Campus Safety

-As an educational institution, WMed is required to provide consumer information to prospective employees and students.
+As an educational institution, WMed is required to provide consumer information to prospective students.
 Our Annual Campus Safety and Security Report includes statistics on reported crimes as well as policies and procedures that are designed to promote a safe, secure learning and working environment.